golangFame/imageslicer/README.md

 ## Idea and Inspiration

 I was tasked with building a puzzle game in Go.
-I struggled to find an article or a library that can accomplish image slicing.
+I struggled to find an article or a library that can accomplishes image slicing.
 Eventually, I  had to settle down with python's [image-slicer](https://pypi.org/project/image-slicer), and build a microservice
 [Game-Engine](https://github.com/pythoneerHiro/game-engine).